xtermjs/xterm.js/README.md

 xterm.fit();
 ```

+## Releases

+Xterm.js follows a monthly release cycle roughly.

+The existing releases are available at this GitHub repo's [Releases](https://github.com/sourcelair/xterm.js/releases), while the roadmap is available as [Milestones](https://github.com/sourcelair/xterm.js/milestones).

 ## Development and Contribution

+Xterm.js is maintained by [SourceLair](https://www.sourcelair.com/) and a few external contributors, but we would love to receive contributions from everyone!

 To contribute either code, documentation or issues to xterm.js please read the [Contributing document](CONTRIBUTING.md) before.